 4.1 Simplified outline of this Part

-This Part deals with consumer data requests that are made to data holders by accredited persons on behalf of CDR consumers.
-Such requests are made using the data holder’s accredited person request service.
+This Part deals with consumer data requests that are made to CDR participants by accredited persons on behalf of CDR consumers.
+Such requests, if made to a data holder, are made using the data holder’s accredited person request service.

 In order for such a request to be made, the CDR consumer must have first asked the accredited person to provide goods or services to the CDR consumer or to another person, where provision of those goods or services requires the use of the CDR consumer’s CDR data.